Tcip/Tangia-Joiner/README.md

 # Tangia-Joiner
-Simple program that will click on the 'Join' button for Tangia. **Make sure you click on the popout extension button** before you start it.
+Simple program that will click on the 'Join' button for Tangia. **Make sure you click on the Pop Out Extension button** before you start it.

 ## Keyboard shortcuts